ModelEarth/community/README.md

 ## Team Projects

-<a href="https://poloclub.github.io/#cse6242">Georgia Tech Data and Visual Analytics teams</a> will have an opportunity to expand on models using machine learning.
+<a href="https://poloclub.github.io/#cse6242">Georgia Tech project teams</a> will have an opportunity to contribute new data visualizations.